Israel–Timor-Leste relations

-East Timor-Israel relations refers to diplomatic ties between East Timor and Israel.
+Israel–Timor-Leste relations refers to diplomatic ties between Timor-Leste and Israel.

 History

-East Timor established diplomatic relations with the State of Israel in August 2002.
-Israel is represented in East Timor through its embassy in Singapore.
+Timor-Leste established diplomatic relations with the State of Israel in August 2002.
+Israel is represented in Timor-Leste through its embassy in Singapore.

-President of East Timor, José Ramos-Horta, visited Israel in 2011.
+President of Timor-Leste, José Ramos-Horta, visited Israel in 2011.
 He also delivered a lecture to students at the Hebrew University of Jerusalem.
 While in Israel, Horta met with Israeli president Shimon Peres.
-East Timor is particularly interested in strategic cooperation with Israel in the spheres of agriculture and naval security.
+Timor-Leste is particularly interested in strategic cooperation with Israel in the spheres of agriculture and naval security.

-Eli Vered Hazan is Israel's non resident ambassador to East Timor based in Singapore.
+Eli Vered Hazan is Israel's non resident ambassador to Timor-Leste based in Singapore.